Geely EX2 Preview: Price, range and boot space

 Geely EX2: Everything you need to know

 The Geely EX2 is the biggest car you've never heard of.
-Geely sold half a million of them a little over a year after first launching it, and the Chinese company is hoping it'll prove popular in the UK as well, where it's expected to land this summer.
+Geely sold half a million of them a little over a year after first launching it, and the Chinese company is hoping it'll prove popular in the UK as well, where it's expected to land in late summer 2026.

 Its key competitor will be the Renault 5 E-Tech, a car that's now temptingly affordable thanks to its eligibility for the full £3750 Band 1 government electric car grant on some versions.
-The EX2 will need to be aggressively priced to steer people away from the 5 E-Tech and other western competitors, including the Citroen e-C3, plus locally produced rivals such as the MG 4 Urban.
+The EX2 is keenly priced, starting at £20,990, but that still places it in a similar realm to the 5 E-Tech and other western competitors, including the Citroen e-C3, plus locally produced rivals such as the MG 4 Urban.

 Size-wise, the EX2 is closer to the e-C3 and 5 E-Tech than the MG 4 Urban.
 It looks similar to the products of the reborn Smart brand, which perhaps isn't surprising given that Geely co-owns Smart with Mercedes.
 It's a little bland by comparison to something like a #1, though, and definitely lacks the cool factor of the 5 E-Tech.
 Like the cars in Smart's current line-up, the EX2 is rear-wheel drive, giving it a distinction among its predominantly front-wheel drive rivals, although this is unlikely to matter to the average buyer.